hychiang73/ipio_touch_driver/README.md

     {},
 };
 ```
-Change it according to your DTS file.
+Change the name according to your DTS file.

 The next we should modify is the name of gpios.
-Find out the two macros and chang it.
+Find out the two macros and change it.

 ```
 #define DTS_INT_GPIO	"touch,irq-gpio"